YevheniiOnishchenkoLemberg/AM2302/README.md

 # AM2302 Linux driver
-Driver written in C language in 2 options:
+Driver written in C language for AM2302 temperature and humidity sersor.
-* am2302_char_driver can work as a regular character driver without any compatibility checks.
-* am2302_platform_char_driver works as a regular character driver but should be described in DTS.
+* am2302_platform_char_driver works as a regular character driver and should be described in DTS.
 The DTS overlay is compiled during the build.
+DTS overlay example is located in src/dts directory.

 ---
 ## How to compile
 Require make, gcc and dtc.
 Define `CROSS_COMPILE` and `KDIR` variables for cross-compilation.
+- Set your environmental variables in *environment.env* file.
+- Type `source ./environment.env` to export them
 - Type `make` to build kernel objects (*.ko).
 - Type `make clean` to clean the project.

-*Note: you can choose what driver to compile in environment.env file by commenting out/uncommenting lines*

 ---
 ## How to use